 Even today, Vargas is the original name of the cocktail even if the fact that it was consumed mainly in the summer has then decreed its definitive name, the tinto de verano or, how it would be translated, the red (wine) of the summer.

-There are actually two different versions of tinto de verano: the tinto de verano with lemon and the tinto de verano with soda, more widespread and appreciated.
+There are actually two different versions of tinto de verano: the tinto de verano with lemon and the tinto de verano with soda, which is more widespread and appreciated.

-Lambrusco: A Perfect Substitute of Kalimotxo
+Lambrusco: The Perfect Substitute for Kalimotxo

 Okay.
 Perhaps you’re one of those wine lovers who consider it blasphemy to mix wine with either soda or cola.

 Well, although Spain is a country full of delicious wines, most of them lack the delicacy of a light, fresh, summer wine.

-It seems absurd that with all the delicious wines in Spain the most popular wine among young adults and wine novices in Spain is this wine.
-But there is a good reason behind the why.
+It seems absurd that with all the delicious wines in Spain the most popular wine among young adults and wine novices in Spain is Lambrusco.

 What I discovered during my trips to Spain is that Lambrusco reminds people in this country of their adolescence.

 According to him, the preference for Lambrusco derives from the fact that Spanish people are accustomed to drinking sodas and fruit-flavored carbonated drinks.

 As such, it is normal that Spanish teens turning into adults choose as their first alcoholic beverage a light, sweet, and sparkling wine.

 These are the characteristics that made this wine a real bestseller in the peninsula.
 In other words, the Spaniards prefer to drink wine that reminds them of the deliciously fresh Kalimotxo and Tinto de Verano, the two exquisite cocktails.

 Kalimotxo is perhaps the most unpretentious cocktail out there.
 All you need is a bottle of cheap wine and one of coke to create a refreshing drink capable of soothing your spirit and enhancing your mood.

 Regardless of your choice, what matters, in the end, is the appreciation of the exquisite beverage that is wine, and celebrate it as it deserves, in all of its forms.
 Cheers!